Table of Contents

 Thinking of yourself as a "project manager", rather than just another developer, may be a useful attitude here.
 Sometimes individual developers are too wrapped up in low-level work to see the big picture and realize that everyone is wasting a lot of effort performing automatable tasks manually.
 Even those who do realize it may not take the time to solve the problem: because each individual performance of the task does not feel like a huge burden, no one ever gets annoyed enough to do anything about it.
 What makes automation compelling is that the small burden is multiplied by the number of times each developer incurs it, and then that number is multiplied by the number of developers.

 Here, I am using the term "automation" broadly, to mean not only repeated actions where one or two variables change each time, but any sort of technical infrastructure that assists humans.
 The minimum standard automation required to run a project these days was described in Chapter 3, Technical Infrastructure, but each project may have its own special problems too.
 For example, a group working on documentation might want to have a web site displaying the most up-to-date versions of the documents at all times.
 Since documentation is often written in a markup language like XML, there may be a compilation step, often quite intricate, involved in creating displayable or downloadable documents.
-Arranging a web site where such compilation happens automatically on every commit can be complicated and time-consuming — but it is worth it, even if it costs you a day or more to set up.
+Arranging a web site where such compilation happens automatically on every commit might take a little time, but it is worth it.
 The overall benefits of having up-to-date pages available at all times are huge, even though the cost of not having them might seem like only a small annoyance at any single moment, to any single developer.

 Taking such steps eliminates not merely wasted time, but the griping and frustration that ensue when humans make missteps (as they inevitably will) in trying to perform complicated procedures manually.
 Multi-step, deterministic operations are exactly what computers were invented for; save your humans for more interesting things.

-(Another example of using automation to remove a bottleneck for the entire team is Subversion's Contribulyzer system, which I've already described in detail in Chapter 21 of the book http://shop.oreilly.com/product/9780596518028.do.
-That chapter, Teams and Tools, is available online at http://red-bean.com/kfogel/beautiful-teams/bt-chapter-21.html.)
+(For another example of using automation to remove a bottleneck for the entire team, see Subversion's Contribulyzer system, which I've already described in detail in Chapter 21 of the book "Beautiful Teams" (https://www.oreilly.com/library/view/beautiful-teams/9780596801885/).
+That chapter, Teams and Tools, is available online at https://red-bean.com/kfogel/beautiful-teams/bt-chapter-21.html.)